 The festivities are not limited to March 17th.
 Dublin, along with many other counties throughout Ireland, holds a range of events, on the run up to, and post the day itself – treasure hunts, historical walking tours, the Trinity College versus University College Dublin boat race, many traditional Céilí dances and funfairs.

-Merrion Square hosts the wonderful family ‘St. Patrick’s Festival Big Day Out’, with street carnival, theatrics, music, aerial shows and more.
+Merrion Square hosts the wonderful family ‘St. Patrick’s Festival Big Day Out’, with a street carnival, theatrics, music, aerial shows and more.

-If that’s not enough to get you to visit Ireland or if you simply can’t be here this year, watch our video, a celebration of our Irish heritage and have a very happy St. Patrick’s Day, however you decide to celebrate!
+If that’s not enough to get you to visit Ireland or if you simply can’t be here this year, watch our video, a celebration of our Irish heritage and have a very happy St. Patrick’s Day, however, you decide to celebrate!
 After all with 5 million people living here, almost 70 million of you call it home!